lillyliv/PSCS/README.md

 ## Build Dependencies

 PSCS only requires an up to date version of NASM to build and qemu-system-x86_64 to run.
 Currently the binary takes up one 1.44 mb floppy for the os and another 1.44 mb floppy for the data disk

+## Future plans

+I want PSCS to turn into PSCSC (Peoples secure computing system client) which runs on very weak machines and stores its files and memory on a central server (PSCSS) with the last S being for server and the PSCS project becoming both of them in one repo as they will rely heavily on eachother.

+In the nearer future, however, I would like to make a text editor ( in progress ) and an assembler after I finish the text editor.

+after both of these things I would like to port PSCSS and PSCSC to Raspberry Pi and PowerPC.